Flat-18-Micro/flat18-web-next/README.md

 This website is configured to be deployed to GitHub Pages using GitHub Actions.

+#### Environment Variables

+The website uses environment variables for the contact form functionality.
+These need to be set up as GitHub Secrets to be available during the build process.
+See [GitHub Pages Deployment Guide](docs/github-pages-deployment.md) for detailed instructions.

+**Required GitHub Secrets:**
+- `MAILGUN_API_KEY`: Your Mailgun API key
+- `MAILGUN_DOMAIN`: Your Mailgun domain

 #### Automatic Deployment

 When you push changes to the `main` branch, the site will be automatically built and deployed to GitHub Pages using the GitHub Actions workflow defined in `.github/workflows/deploy.yml`.